Not even a single apple allowed in from outside the EU

-This means that going forward, a person cannot bring in or order as much as one apple or orange from outside the EU or from an online store outside the EU without a phytosanitary certificate from the country of departure.
+This means that in future, a person cannot bring in or order as much as one apple or orange from an online store outside the EU without a phytosanitary certificate from the country of departure.

 Since it is almost impossible for a private person to get a phytosanitary certificate it means that in practice fresh fruits, berries and vegetables can no longer be brought into the country from outside the EU.